-Women of the Old Testament make more than 120 of the 170 named female figures in the standard works.
+Women of the Old Testament make up more than 120 of the 170 named female figures in the standard works (Emma Smith is one of only two mentioned in the Doctrine & Covenants).
 How many of their stories do we know?
 How many names can we name?
 Why does it matter?
 BYU’s Camille Fronk Olson says that the lessons of biblical women matter now as much as ever.

 Special thanks to Lu Wells for recommending this interview with Camille Fronk Olson.